-- " This catchment covers a mosaic of six different physiographic zones that differ greatly in nitrate levels from land use. - " Most of this catchment overlies the Lower Aparima GMZ which generally has low nitrate levels. - " Water quality in this catchment is generally good.
-However, it is showing stress in terms of E. coli (faecal bacteria) (surface water), and the MCI. - " Neighbouring farms on different zones may have very different water quality outcomes with similar farm practices due to different contamination movement and attenuation pathways (reducing the effects of contaminants).
+- " This catchment covers a mosaic of seven different physiographic zones that differ greatly in nitrate and phosphorus levels from land use. - " Most of this catchment overlies part of the Upper Aparima GMZ, which has variable nitrate levels, with some areas having high concentrations. - " A small area in the south of the catchment overlies part of the Lower Aparima GMZ which generally has low nitrate levels, but nitrate may be elevated in shallow limestone aquifers. - " Water quality in this catchment is showing stress in terms of E. coli (faecal bacteria) (surface water), nitrogen in some areas (groundwater and surface water), phosphorus (surface water) and the MCI. - " Neighbouring farms on different zones may have very different water quality outcomes with similar farm practices due to different contamination movement and attenuation pathways (reducing the effects of contaminants).